iboB/ibob.github.com/_posts/2020-01-13-cmake-package-management.md

 There is a huge problem.
 Not with CPM, but with FetchContent itself.
 FetchContent can't be **the** API package managers are built upon today.

-It is performance.
+This problem is performance.
 FetchContent is just too slow to be used for a serious load.
 It's not an unfixable problem, but as far as I understand the issue, it will most likely have to be reimplemented.
 Here's a table with me experimentig on different machines containing roughly[^7] how much time it takes to run FetchContent per content item, or package.
 [Here's the CMakeLists.txt](https://github.com/iboB/cmake-fetch-content-perf/blob/82ee13918550f18bbf22bd3bf38c721a7de9fb80/CMakeLists.txt) I used.
 Note that these times are not from fetching the packages.
 They are from a "noop" run.
 One which identifies that everything is up to date, and does nothing.

 | OS | CMake Version | Generator | Machine | ~ ms per item |
 | ------ | ------ | ------ | ------ | ------ |